 - Info Level (or normal level): color set as Green

-- Warning Level: color set as Amber
+- · Warning Level: color set as Amber

-- · Critical Level: color set as Red
+- Critical Level: color set as Red

-11.7 SYSTEM-SETTINGS-NETWORK
+13.6 SYSTEM-SETTINGS-NETWORK

-The System -> Settings -> Network tab shows the IP settings for the Boxilla unit and enables the Administrator to change the IP settings for the Boxilla unit (enter IP address, Net Mask and Gateway in IPv4 format and click Apply).
+The System -> Settings -> Network tab shows the IP settings for the Boxilla unit and enables the Administrator to change the IP settings for the Boxilla unit (enter IP address, Net Mask, Gateway, and DNS in IPv4 format and click Apply).
+The second Ethernet port is disabled by default.
+Also note when setting up a Primay / Backup Boxilla that if the Primary Ethernet 2 is enabled, it must also be enabled on the Backup, otherwise they will fail to link together.